jgarack/GoGreen/README.md

 * Nobody leaves before 12 o'clock.
 * Be as descriptive as possible both within your code and in your commits.

+## About us
+Clima Mutatio Dolus is an app designed with the purpose to make it easier to keep track of eco-friendly decisions and their impact on the world, all whilst providing an engaging experience that will hopefully motivate the user to keep a greener lifestyle.
+It is our belief that every little action counts, which is our app provides long term tracking of the impact a user's habits have.
+This app was developed by [OOPP Group 98], composed of: Alexander van Vugt, Álvaro Buj Mancha, Bejruz Domínguez Adilova, Jonathan Garack, Lachezar Lesichkov, Omar Mohamed Hosny Hussein, and Vidas Bacevičius.

 ## For developers
 *Branch structure graph[1]:*
 ![graph](https://nvie.com/img/git-model@2x.png)